Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 • Doing hard tasks first

-• Productivity builds momentum, momentum fuels productivity
+• Productivity builds momentum, and momentum fuels productivity

 • Jungle lifestyle maintenance discipline